Events

 Intro to Mixed Media

-Wednesdays, February 25 - March 11
+Wednesdays, March 11 & 18

 Kickstart your creativity with Lauren Beagle in this 2D Mixed Media class!
 We’ll explore a variety of mediums across painting, drawing, and collaging.
 We’ll introduce different supplies and how to use them, then experiment and play with everything we just learned.
 As we build our artistic arsenals, you'll start to combine any of the supplies to create your multimedia masterpieces!
 No matter your skill level, this class will kickstart or revitalize your passion for creating.